Academic Policies, Procedures, & Guidelines

 - Your Graduate Program Coordinator can provide you with the date and time of your comprehensive examination.

 - It is your responsibility to register for the Comprehensive Examination course.
 Please speak to your adviser to ask if you are eligible to take the comprehensive exam.
-To register for the comprehensive exam, log into WESS, select subject "Generic Graduate Course". select "GRAD-CMP Comprehensive Examination."
+To register for the comprehensive exam, log into NEST, select subject "Generic Graduate Course". select "GRAD-CMP Comprehensive Examination."
 Each section is listed under the major.
-Students must register the GRAD-CMP course on WESS by the end of the Drop/Add period (second week of the semester).
+Students must register the GRAD-CMP course on NEST by the end of the Add/Drop period (second week of the semester).

 - Students who fail the departmental comprehensive examination may retake the test two times, but must register each time as described above.